Lighttable can't show all the thumbnails selected

 This is only a partial fix as the underlying bug is that lighttable will go into an infinite loop if the cache can't fit all the visible images at the current thumbnail size.
 This doesn't fix that or guarantee that it never happens but makes it less likely by making sure more thumbnails fit in cache.

-#6 Updated by Pedro Côrte-Real about 4 years ago
+#6 Updated by Pedro Côrte-Real over 4 years ago

 - Affected Version changed from git development version to git stable branch